Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Privacy

-Prohibits knowingly recording or transmitting live video of another person without consent in restrooms, tanning beds, locker rooms, changing rooms, hotel bedrooms, residences, or similar places with reasonable expectation of privacy.
-Applies equally to drone cameras peering into windows or over fences.
+Prohibits knowingly recording or transmitting live video of another person without consent in a restroom, tanning bed, locker room, changing room, hotel bedroom, residence, or any other place with a reasonable expectation of privacy.
+A drone camera peering into a bedroom window violates this statute the same as a handheld camera.

 View source